Program Websites:

 Students will find that their career opportunities will be broader and richer when they combine majors or minors in other disciplines with the study of a foreign language.
 Most other disciplines are compatible with a language major: art, biology, English, history, communication, political science, and management are just a few of the majors that benefit from a second language.
 Students who are interested in a teaching career would find it useful to minor in two languages.

-For over 30 years the program has hosted three international students every year as modern language teaching assistants.
+For over 30 years the program has hosted two or three international students every year as modern language teaching assistants.
 They are Hiram students as well as instructors and representatives of the culture in question.
 Although these students also interact with the other international students on campus, they have always willingly provided access to their own culture for American students – in and outside of class.
 They are a vital part of our programs.

 Eligibility for membership into Phi Beta Kappa requires completion of a language through 20200.